-- Demonstrate the ability to work as an individual as well as an effective team member as demanded by industry. - Develop and produce concepts, treatments, storyboards, scripts, budgets, and be able to "pitch" these preproduction tools in a professional manner. - Use modern digital video studio cameras and digital camcorders and camera mounting equipment as required by industry.
+- Demonstrate the ability to work as an individual as well as an effective team member as demanded by industry. - Develop and produce concepts, treatments, storyboards, scripts, budgets, and pitch these preproduction tools in a professional manner. - Use contemporary digital video studio cameras and digital camcorders and camera mounting equipment as required by industry.